 "I have only one dream," she repeated, caressing his cheek with her hand, "and that is you, Roger.
-Where-ever you take me I shall be the happiest woman in the world."
+Wherever you take me I shall be the happiest woman in the world."

-"Woman," he laughed, scarcely breathing the word aloud.
+"WOMAN," he laughed, scarcely breathing the word aloud.

 "Yes, I am a woman-now"